Graduate Program FAQs

 What is the purpose of the program?

-The purpose of the placement program is to provide graduates working in the Australian Public Service exposure to the inner workings of the Australian Parliament and a better understanding of how their home department or agency interacts with the parliamentary departments in their support of the Parliament.
+The purpose of the program is to provide graduates working in the Australian Public Service exposure to the inner workings of the parliamentary departments and the Parliamentary Workplace Support Service.

 How long has the program been running?

-Which parliamentary departments will be offering placements in 2024?
+Who will be offering placements in 2026?

 Program arrangements

-What classification levels are acceptable?
+What classification levels are eligible?

 Graduates up to the APS 6 classification (or equivalent) will be considered.